How Often Do Children Need an Eye Exam?

 • Difficulty reading or paying attention in school

-At Newport Eye Care, we’re dedicated to providing the best eye care for children in Waterville.
+At Newport Eye Care, we’re dedicated to providing the best eye care for children in Newport.
 Regular eye exams not only help identify any vision problems but also promote lifelong eye health.
 Whether your child needs their first eye exam, a check-up before school, or vision correction like glasses or contact lenses, we’re here to help.
 Contact us today to schedule an appointment!